See the results of our 2022 Personal Finance Study!

 Wait a minute!
 You don’t have a credit card, and yet you’ve seen ads about people just like you getting cash advance loans.
 Well here’s the secret: those aren’t actually cash advances.

 Those are often predatory no credit check loans, either similar or identical to payday loans.
-These are personal loans that don’t require a credit check, but they do have extremely short payment terms and interest rates so high that they make actual cash advances look like a friendly loan from your nanna.
+These are personal loans that don’t require a credit check, but they do have extremely short payment terms and interest rates so high that they make actual cash advances look like a friendly loan from your nana.

 You really want to avoid these kinds of bad credit loans if at all possible.
 If you can’t pay back the loan in full within the short payment time, you’ll be forced to pay a fee to roll over the loan.
 This can quickly land you in a spiral of debt.